chris-linefield/foundryvtt-warcraft5e/README.md

 - Make races valid items for the character sheet so it automatically updates attributes and stuff -> finished so far: Dwarf, Elf, Draenei
 - rework all the languages and lore specific changes

+# Goals
+The module aims for a complete implementation of the ruleset with all it's addons (Codex Mandatum, Monster Compendium, ...)
+Automation of all possible skills by improving management and usage for foundry VTT.